plabayo/rama/docs/book/src/proxies/operate/system.md

 Rama supports system proxy discovery through `rama_net::client::SystemProxyLayer`:

-* Windows reads the current user's Internet Options through WinHTTP.
+* Windows reads the current user's WinINET Internet Options through the WinHTTP API; it does not read machine-wide `netsh winhttp` defaults.
 * macOS and iOS read CFNetwork's system proxy dictionary.
 * Android uses `ConnectivityManager.getDefaultProxy()`, with the legacy `Proxy` API on older versions.
 * Linux and BSD read KDE or GNOME proxy settings, depending on the active desktop configuration.